willcerny/SPS_PythonWorkshop_WQ2022/README.md

 **Week 3 (week of 1/31/21; Will)**:
 - Introduction to Packages
-- Numpy and Arrays
+- Numpy (the package for "numerical Python")  and Arrays
 - Checkpoint Activity

 **Week 4 (week of 02/07/21; Viraj)**:
 - Recap of Numpy
 - More Numpy Operations
-- Introduction to matplotlib
+- Data Visualization with the matplotlib package

 **Week 5 (week of 02/14/21; Viraj)**:
 - More matplotlib